pdhoward/datagenv2/README.md

 ## Process Flow

 * Generating test data is one of the more difficult tasks in app development.
 The combination of conditions and exceptions are manifold, and well-designed tests processes are dependent on well-developed test data to help uncover technical and functional errors.
+The complexity mounts when working with apps that process streaming data, since the user stories requires datasets which are synced with great precision to emulate a realistic production environment.

 The following flow was used in crafting the test data set for validating the Venues that participate in the PROXIMITY DTC messaging network

+### GENERATE VENUE DATA SET
+#### Note this function has been archived and the machine/venue collection has been deleted.
+The proximity/venue dataset is egenrated and available for testing.
+These notes left for documentation putposes
+1. Fetch a document from machine/venues on Atlas
+2. From the ../usazips file, randomly retrieve a zip code, location coordinates, city, state for insertion into doc
+3. From the [logos] url, randomly retrieve an image url and insert as image
+4. Update doc with embedded IMDF (indoor mapping data format) object (future capability to render indoor maps)
+5. Generate and insert a mock gateway address (mac address) as monitors (needs to be an Array for future testing)
+6. Generate and insert a mock JWT for accessing TAG DB
+7. Insert 'type id' as 'Venue'

+### GENERATE OPS DATA SET
+#### Includes brands, product tags and messages
 1. Fetch a document from machine/venues on Atlas
 2. From the ../usazips file, randomly retrieve a zip code, location coordinates, city, state for insertion into doc
 3. From the [logos] url, randomly retrieve an image url and insert as image